thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

 3.Generate PLAN: Create a new `PLAN` Work Item in `plans/inprogress/`.
     Tooling: `make new-plan epic="<parent_epic_filename>"`
     Content: Define YAML (`type: plan`, `parent_epic`), then populate the file with a full list of `STEPs`, each initialized to `#status:pending`.
+    Each step must have a very clear foundation, with use 5W1H framework:
+        - Check command "tree" to find relevant directories, documents or files
+        - Add 3 Queries for RAG IF IT EXIST (eg, "this tech stack documentation", "similar code or procedure", "")
+        - Add 2 Web Searchs with fetch (eg, "best pracites for xxx in this year")
+        - Instructed to always assimilate, Store → Chunk → Embed → Extract → Link -> Create entities ->Build relationships between related concepts
+    Deliverable: Each step must have clear definition of a derivable.
 4.Proceed: The AI now has a `PLAN` and will proceed to 4.4 Execution on the next cycle.

 4.4 Step-by-Step Execution